MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

 > [!div class="checklist"]
 >
 > * Create a service principal
-> * Sign in using a service principal and password
 > * Sign in using a service principal and certificate
 > * Manage service principal roles
 > * Create an Azure resource using a service principal